automatecloud/docker-ee-demos/README.md

 ## Version

-This version includes all the content you need to do a Docker Enterprise 17.06 demo.
+This version includes all the content you need to do a Docker Enterprise 17.06 and above demo.

 ## Contribution